Razbit/razos/README.md

 razos
 =====

-Razbit's (very basic) operating system, RazOS.
+Razbit's (and Itara20's) operating system, RazOS.

-~~TBH, I really have no specific goals for this project..
-I hope that when I'll build the RPU, a computer made from ttl chips, I could run this system on it.
-So, the code will have to be specific for the RPU platform (8086-ish), and the platform will have to be able to run code this complex.
-But, we'll see..
-This is a hobby for which I don't have much time..~~

-Now this project has changed; it is no longer a weekend project but rather the diploma work of Itara20 and me..
-So, now there actually are goals (discussed later).
+This is our diploma work, an operating system trying to be as unix-like as is possible in our timeframe.
+Maybe one day this project (razos kernel and rlibc C library) is POSIX/C99 compliant, maybe.

 #Setting up the developing environment
 ##Making cross-compiler
 Start by making sure you have GCC-5.2.0 installed.
 Then see the file cross-compiler for a quick how-to build a cross-GCC.

 http://wiki.osdev.org/Building_GCC
 http://wiki.osdev.org/GCC_Cross-Compiler